lizhanmit/learning-notes/kafka-note/kafka-note.md

     - page views
     - scanning products
 - When one system updates the log, other systems can read from that log to sync themselves.

+The message log can be compacted in two ways:

+- Coarse-grained: Log compacted by time
+- Fine-grained: Log compacted by message

 ### Topic & Partition & Message